dzackgarza/Notes/Class_Notes/Real Analysis/142B Review.md

 For each $i$, we can look at bounds on $f$ within the interval $[x_i, x_{i+1}]$

 Define regular partition.
 Define tagged partition.
+Define refinement of a partition.

 Aside, a useful partition: $x_i = a + \frac{i}{n}b,~ 0\leq i \leq n$.